Rome’s restaurants reopen. Will diners return? Or just delivery riders?

 Somewhere in Rome, another diner wanted to eat a meal from Zia Rilla — ravioli, stuffed with cod.

-Mezu fired up the stovetop and opened up the flaps of another to-go box.
+Mezu fired up the stovetop and opened the flaps of another to-go box.